Safe, low-intervention, you-centered care.

 Frequently Asked Questions

-Our fee for complete prenatal care, birth, and postpartum care is $6000.
-We ask that clients pay the full fee by the time they reach 37 weeks of pregnancy.
+Our fee for complete prenatal care, birth, and postpartum care at the birth center is $6000.
+We ask that clients pay the full fee by the time they reach 36 weeks of pregnancy.
 Many PPO insurance plans, including many Aetna, Blue Cross, Blue Shield, Cigna, and United Healthcare plans (just to name a few), will reimburse clients for some or all of this cost.
 Our biller will work with you after your last postpartum visit, about 6 weeks after the birth, to obtain reimbursement from your insurance for our services.
 To start to get a sense of what your insurance might pay, we recommend you obtain a Verification of Benefits when or before you start care.

 How often do I see my midwife?